neuecc/LightNode/README.md

 ReleaseNote
 ---
+1.5.0 - 2015-06-25
+* Update Swagger-UI(array parameter, Get parameter)
+* Changed All ContentFormatter's Encoding from UTF8 with BOM to UTF8 without BOM
+* Allow multiple HTTP attributes
+* Allow OperationOptionAttribute to Class
+* Fix shows valid message when use invalid argument

 1.4.0 - 2015-05-05
 * Fix NegotiateFormat accepts all HTTP format specification
 * MsgPack: UnpackFrom has to be done after once Read, thanks @azyobuzin